a2stuff/a2d/notes/testplan.md

 * Verify that dimmed buttons don't respond to clicks.
 * Verify that dimmed buttons don't respond to keyboard shortcuts (Return for OK, Control+O for Open, Control+C for Close).

-For DeskTop's File > Copy To... file picker:
+For DeskTop's File > Copy To... file picker, start by selecting a file icon, then File > Copy To...:
-* Launch DeskTop.
-Select a file icon.
-File > Copy To....
-Open a volume or folder.
+* Open a volume or folder.
 Clear selection.
 Verify that the OK button is not dimmed.
-* Launch DeskTop.
-Select a file icon.
-File > Copy To....
-Click the Drives button.
+* Clear selection.
 Verify that the OK button is dimmed.
+* Click the Drives button.
+Verify that the OK button is dimmed.
-* Launch DeskTop.
-Select a file icon.
-File > Copy To....
-Click the Drives button.
+* Click the Drives button.
 Select a volume icon.
 Verify that the OK button is not dimmed.
 Click OK.
 Verify that the file is copied into the selected volume's root directory.

 For DeskTop's Shortcut > Edit a Shortcut... file picker:
 * Create a shortcut not on the startup volume.
 Edit the shortcut.
 Verify that the file picker shows the shortcut target volume and file selected.
 * Create a shortcut on a removable volume.
 Eject the volume.
 Edit the shortcut.
 Verify that the file picker initializes to the drives list, and does not crash or show corrupted results.
 * Clear selection.
 Verify that the OK button is dimmed.
 * Click the Drives button.
+Verify that the OK button is dimmed.
+* Click the Drives button.
+Select a volume.
+Verify that the OK button is not dimmed.
+* Select a folder.
 Select a volume.
 Verify that the OK button is not dimmed.

 For Shortcuts's File > Run a Program... file picker:
 * Navigate to an empty volume and don't select anything.
 Click OK.
 Verify that an alert is shown.